Who we are…

-- The Office of Global Disaster Response provides a professional response to those affected by disasters and complex humanitarian emergencies around the world.
-Recognizing the need for well-trained and professional personnel to meet the growing frequency and severity of natural and man-made disasters, the Office of Global Disaster Response expands capacity at the local, national, and international level to respond to crises, and defines and disseminates the “science” of disaster response.
+- The office of Global Disaster Response provides a professional response to those affected by disasters and complex humanitarian emergencies around the world.
+Recognizing the need for well-trained and professional personnel to meet the growing frequency and severity of natural and man-made disasters, Global Disaster Response expands capacity at the local, national, and international level to respond to crises, and defines and disseminates the “science” of disaster response.

 - The Global Health Service Partnership with Seed Global Health and the U.S. Peace Corps strengthens global medical education systems by partnering U.S. physicians and nurses with local educators.
-Through one-year placements in Tanzania, Uganda and Malawi, volunteers build medical human resource capacity through direct clinical service, training future healthcare professionals and mentoring local colleagues.
+Through one-year placements in Liberia, Malawi, Swaziland, Tanzania, and Uganda, volunteers build medical human resource capacity through direct clinical service, training future healthcare professionals and mentoring local colleagues.

 Impact of MGH Global Health in Uganda